dgp1130/rules_prerender/README.md

 You can use `chrome://inspect` or the "Attach" run configuration in VSCode to attach a debugger and start test execution.

-Source maps should be set up and usable, however `rules_nodejs` currently compiles everything to ES5, so `async/await` gets transpiled to generators, meaning stepping over an `await` can be quite fiddly sometimes.
-When using `chrome://inspect`, consider using the `debugger;` keyword at a particular file in order to stop execution programmatically and then set interactive breakpoints via the DevTools debugger itself.
-Otherwise most files are not loaded at the time `--inspect-brk` stops execution.

 ### Debugging WebDriver tests

 End-to-end tests using a real browser are done with WebDriver using